danhhz/rast/capnp/README.md

 - [x] Bring back generated owned structs
 - [ ] Use in Rast superproject
 - [ ] Return a reference to underlying bytes for capnp bytes fields
-- [ ] Accept Struct or &Struct in constructor (same for struct lists)
 - [x] Bound size of rand value generation
 - [ ] README
 - [ ] Document how to run the golden tests